sunfounder/raspad3/docs/source/quick_user_guide.rst

   :width: 550
   :align: center

-Insert one side of the power cable into the power adapter, and the other side to a socket.
-In case of any accident, children should be accompanied by parents.
+Insert one side of the power cable into the power adapter, and the other side to an outlet (an adult will be needed if the user is a minor).

 .. image:: img/assembling20.png
   :width: 550